SC-constituted committee to camp in Puducherry to assess high accident rate: Minister | Business

 In 2021, Puducherry had reported the second highest rate of accident mortality (58 per cent), after Chhattisgarh (59 per cent).

-''With Puducherry being one of the states with high cases of road accidents, the committee will camp here and assess the reasons,'' the minister said.
+''With Puducherry being one of the states with high cases of road accidents, the committee will camp here and assess the reasons,'' Transport Minister Chandira Priyanga said on Saturday.

 She said the government has already enforced compulsory wearing of helmets for both riders on two-wheelers to ensure their safety and minimise fatal injuries in case of accidents.